 4. Monitor Regularly: Conduct periodic reviews to adjust or realign as necessary.

-IBM implemented a performance-driven culture in the 2000s, focusing on metrics that aligned with their revenue goals, increasing sales within two years (IBM Report, 2003).
+IBM Report in 2023, implemented a performance-driven culture in the 2000s, focusing on metrics that aligned with their revenue goals, increasing sales within two years.
 Tools like Balanced Scorecard, KPIs, and 360-degree feedback quantify and track progress against performance goals.
 Without clear performance goals, employees drift, leading to “effort-based” goals, where effort is valued over actual achievement (often referred to as “participation goals”).
 With performance goals in place, organizations pursue “Professional Growth” to focus on individual skill development and prepare employees for career advancement.

 3. Professional Growth

 Professional Growth refers to setting objectives that foster an employee’s career advancement through learning new skills, gaining knowledge, and improving performance.
 Professional Growth is ideal when employees seek development or during performance reviews to help employees align personal growth with organizational goals.
 Also valuable during onboarding or talent development programs.
+People management goals often include professional growth initiatives, as they aim to empower individuals while aligning their progression with team and business success.
 Professional growth goals increase job satisfaction and retention.
-In LinkedIn’s 2019 *Workforce Learning Report* showing 94% of employees would stay longer at companies investing in career development.
+In LinkedIn’s 2019 Workforce Learning Report, 94% of employees said they would stay longer at companies investing in career development.

 Steps to Implement the Skill: